OrderLab/xinda/docs/DEV.md

 * [SlowFault](../xinda/configs/slow_fault.py) is the base class to record slow-fault attributes, like fault type, location, start time, duration, etc.

-* [Tool](../xinda/configs/tool.py) records the path to important binaries and utilities that are used by Xinda, like the Blockade binary, YCSB binary, etc.
+* [Tool](../xinda/configs/tool.py) records the path to and configs of important binaries and utilities (stored in [tools/](../tools/)) that are used by Xinda, like the Blockade binary, YCSB binary, etc.

-* [ResourceLimit](../xinda/configs/reslim.py) is the base class to record CPU/memory limits of each container instance.
+* [ResourceLimit](../xinda/configs/reslim.py) is the base class to define CPU/memory limits of each container instance.
 It can be used as a reference if you want to control other conditions in the future

 ## 1. Support a New Fault Injection Tool